-Amrita Vidyalayam Schools MAM has established 47 Amrita Vidyalayam (www.amritavidyalayam.org) schools throughout India.
-Amrita Vidyalayams have state-of-theart learning facilities.
-They use 'Amrita Learning', an educational software developed by Amrita Technologies and inaugurated by former President Dr. A.P.J.
+Amrita Vidyalayam Schools MAM has established 51 Amrita Vidyalayam English-medium schools throughout India, as well as five Malayalam-medium schools and one Sanskrit-medium school.
+Amrita Vidyalayams have state-of-the-art learning facilities.
+They use 'Amrita Learning', an educational software developed by Amrita Technologies and inaugurated by former President of India Dr. A.P.J.
 Abdul Kalam.
 A phonics-based program grounds children in language skills.
 Broadband Internet allows investigation of approved educational websites.
 All Amrita Vidyalayams boast a 100 percent pass rate in board examinations.
 Values play a central role.
 Children are encouraged to develop both head and heart and to practise selflessness, compassion and respect for others in all activities.
 Students are exposed to India's rich, ancient culture through the arts, yoga, meditation and chanting Sanskrit prayers.
 Ample opportunities are provided for participation in a variety of sports, martial arts and environmental activities.
+Amrita Vidyalayam students and schools regularly garner national awards and even international attention.
+Most recently, our schools won 16 out of 100 national sanitation and environmental conservation awards, with more than 10,500 schools competing.
+Two Amrita Vidyalayam students were among 10 students nationwide selected to represent India at the International Science and Engineering Fair held in May 2013, in Phoenix, Arizona, USA. (www.amritavidyalayam.org) aims.amrita.edu